Best Baby Carriers of 2025, According to Parents and Experts

 Babylist is the expert in baby; we know baby gear inside and out.
 We talk with parents face-to-face in our showroom and on our user panels and hear from thousands annually via our Best Baby Products online survey.
 We know what items millions of expecting parents are adding to their baby registries.

-• Baby carrier data.
+Baby carrier data.
 I regularly analyze which baby products our users are adding to their baby registries the most (and which ones they aren’t) and what our team of Merchandising experts—our buyers who are responsible for ensuring the Babylist Shop is stocked with the best and newest gear—is excited about.
-Studying this kind of data helped us choose which carriers to narrow in on and the best baby carriers to recommend to new and expecting parents.
+Studying this kind of data helped us choose which carriers to narrow in on and which ones to recommend to new and expecting parents.

 How We Judged Baby Carriers